JasonSteving99/claro-lang/mdbook_docs/src/copying/performance/performance.tmpl.md

 <div class="warning">

-**Note**: I'm not claiming that this is a real "benchmark" of any sort - just that this broadly demonstrates the claim.
+**Note**: I'm not claiming that this is a rigorous "benchmark" of any sort - just that this broadly demonstrates the claim.

 </div>